Super Simple Chocolate Truffles

 Since we’ve been on our little journey to cut processed foods out of our diet and sticking to eating from scratch over the last few years, I’ve found that as time goes by I crave less and less chocolate.

-Two years ago you would NEVER catch me saying something like that!
-I was very addicted to chocolate until I realized that with most versions I was getting headaches (from the processed sugar in them).
-Now the cravings have slowed and we only eat chocolate for a treat once in a while (and I’ve found some made with non-processed sugars so no more headaches!)
+A few years ago, you would NEVER catch me saying something like that!
+I was very addicted to chocolate until I realized that with most versions, I was getting headaches (from the processed sugar in them).
+Now the cravings have slowed, and we only eat chocolate for a treat once in a while (and I’ve found some made with not as processed sugars, so no more headaches!)

-All that being said, I still love a good chocolate treat now and again!
-Normally I bake cookies like our easy No-Bake Cookies or the Oatmeal Lace Cookies and drizzle some chocolate on the top but this time I really wanted a delicious treat (and I really really don’t want to turn the oven on much in the summer!).
+That said, I still love a good chocolate treat now and again!
+Normally I bake cookies like our easy No-Bake Cookies or the Oatmeal Lace Cookies and drizzle some chocolate on the top but this time I really wanted a delicious treat (and I really really don’t want to turn the oven on much on the warmer days!).

-These Simple Chocolate Truffles were the perfect solution.
-They are no bake and SO easy to make!
-Plus you only need 2 ingredients for these little delights.
-I hope you enjoy them, we are loving them for a special treat!
+These 2 Ingredient Chocolate Truffles were the perfect solution.
+They are no-bake and SO easy to make!
+Plus, you only need 2 ingredients for these little delights.
+I hope you enjoy them; we love them for a special treat!
+I’ve also heard from many readers that they’ve given them as gifts.

 What You Need: